leerob/comprs/docs/deflate.md

 # The DEFLATE Algorithm

 Every time you download a webpage, unzip a file, or view a PNG image, DEFLATE is working behind the scenes.
-This 1996 algorithm compresses the Linux kernel source from **1.4 GB to 140 MB** — a 10x reduction!
+This 1996 algorithm compresses the Linux kernel source from **1.4 GB to 140 MB**, a 10x reduction.
 How does it achieve this?

 The core is a two-stage approach: first find repeated patterns, then encode them optimally.